jaywonchung/reason/README.md

 - `sort` sorts papers by given columns.
 - `stat` prints the metadata and notes of papers.
 - `top` prints out a summary of your paperbase.
-- `sync` stores the paper metadata state to disk.
-(Changes are kept in memory and are committed to disk on exit.)

 ## Installation